-This month, we continue our four part series on the four main parts of Medicare coverage.
+This month, we continue our four part series on the four main parts of Medicare insurance.
 Each section will focus on one alphabet part to help clear up the coverage, eligibility, cost, and enrollment for that particular Medicare letter.

 Last week, out Louisville, KY team focused on Medicare Part A. This week we’ll continue with taking a closer look at Medicare Part B.

 What is Part B?